CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 0 - Introduction.md

 \end{align}
 ```
 ### Vectors
-Most of these vector properties are nonessential to this guide.

 $\textbf{e}_1$, $\textbf{e}_2$, and $\textbf{e}_3$ are the unit basis vectors of $\mathbb{R}^3$.\
 $\theta$ is the angle between $\textbf{v}$ and $\textbf{u}$.\
 $\textbf{0}$ is the zero vector.